The Data Behind Gender-Based Car Insurance Pricing

 - Contact your state insurance commissioner: If you feel you've been rated unfairly based on gender identity, your state's department of insurance is the right starting point.

 The industry is slowly adapting to a more gender-inclusive landscape, but it remains inconsistent.
-The most reliable strategy is focusing on the factors that affect car insurance rates that you can actively control.
+The most reliable strategy is focusing on the factors that affect your car insurance rate that you can actively control.
+For a side-by-side look at top providers, see our guide to common car insurance myths debunked and the teen driver insurance costs and discounts guide for more targeted savings strategies.

 Frequently Asked Questions